 The machine serial number can be found on the Certification/Identification Label.
 This engraved plate is located on the back of the machine's cabinet.
-The ID label shown is for the Model 13000 75-watt product.
+The ID label shown on next page is for the Model 13000 75-watt product.